hande-qmc/hande/documentation/manual/input/lua_intro.rst

 `Learn Lua in 15 Minutes <http://tylerneylon.com/a/learn-lua/>`_.
 However, for most cases the input file format can be treated as follows:

-Assignment is perfomed by setting a variable name equal to an object, e.g.
+Assignment is performed by setting a variable name equal to an object, e.g.

 .. code-block:: lua